aerobless/knowledge/🤖 Artificial Intelligence/🤖 Tools.md

 # Programming Assistant / AI Pair Programming

-* [GitHub Copilot](https://github.com/features/copilot): Can be used as plugin in common IDEs, such as IntelliJ, Visual Studio Code etc. The broadly available version (June 2023) provides mainly helpful suggestions and advanced autocomplete funcationality while coding.
+* [GitHub Copilot](https://github.com/features/copilot): Can be used as plugin in common IDEs, such as IntelliJ, Visual Studio Code etc. The broadly available version (June 2023) provides mainly helpful suggestions and advanced autocomplete functionality while coding.
 Copilot X (currently in BETA) will also be able to do refactoring and have a chat prompt to answer questions.
   * Current features & how to use them:
     * Start typing code & autocomplete.
 Can be only a single line or a whole method block or even class.
     * Ask questions via comments.
 Type //q: Your question? and you will get a autocomplete with //a: answer on the next line.